azadaquib/programming-ideas-solutions/README.md

 ## About

-This project aims to give variuos solution to the programming ideas.
-The ideas are taken from [Programming ideas 2](https://play.google.com/store/apps/details?id=com.alansa.ideabag2&hl=en) app on the playstore.
+This project aims to give various solution to the programming ideas.
+The ideas are taken from [Programming ideas 2](https://play.google.com/store/apps/details?id=com.alansa.ideabag2&hl=en) app on the Playstore.

 We aim at finding solutions to the questions using different programming languages and improve on them.